bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 So it signs a new transaction, but it also signs itself.
 That becomes a circular reference.
 The signature itself is signing the signature, and that doesn't work.
-The way to solve this is, well, that's exactly what `sighash_anyprevout` does.
+The way to solve this is, well, that's exactly what `SIGHASH_ANYPREVOUT` does.

 ## Covenant Transaction with anyprevout

 Ruben Somsen: 00:37:16

-What `sighash_anyprevout` does is it allows you to skip signing a transaction ID.
+What `SIGHASH_ANYPREVOUT` does is it allows you to skip signing a transaction ID.
 You're not signing the actual transaction that you're spending, you're just assuming that they fit.
 With this, we've basically solved the issue, the circular reference.
 And now it actually works out, where you already have the signature of the next transaction in the previous transaction.